Sairajkodilkar/CompressIt/README.md

 ## Aim of CompressIt
 The aim of the CompressIt is to compare runtime as well as compression ratio of huffman and LZW algorithm.
-Also determining for what kind of data these algorithm are effective
+Also determining for what kind of data these algorithms are effective

 ## How to compare Huffman and LZW algorithm ?